Diffusion Models for Image Restoration and Enhancement: A Comprehensive Survey: Diffusion model-based Image Restoration Methods

 where the $s_{\theta}(x,t)$ could be extracted from pre-trained model while the term $p_{t}(y|x_{t})$ is intractable.
 From the above equation, we can find that the key factor to achieve better solvers for the inverse problem of image restoration is to accurately estimate the $p(y|x_t)$.

-As the pioneering works, MCG~\cite{mcg} and DPS~\cite{dps} approximate the posterior $p(y|x_t)$ with $p(y|\hat{x}_o)$, and $\hat{x}_o$ is the expectation given $x_t$ as $\hat{x}_o=E[x_o|x_t]$~\cite{dps} with Tweedie's formula.
-Concretely, MCG~\cite{mcg} considers the data consistency from the perspective of the data manifold, where the manifold constrained gradient is proposed to let the correction lie on the data manifold.
-However, as shown in Fig.~\ref{fig:mcg_dps}, DPS~\cite{dps} pinpoint that the projection operation in MCG is harmful to data consistency since it might cause the sampling path off the data manifold.
-Based on this, DPS~\cite{dps} discards the projection step in the reverse process and estimate the posterior as:
+As the pioneering works, MCG \citep{mcg} and DPS \citep{dps} approximate the posterior $p(y|x_t)$ with $p(y|\hat{x}_o)$, and $\hat{x}_o$ is the expectation given $x_t$ as $\hat{x}_o=E[x_o|x_t]$ \citep{dps} with Tweedie's formula.
+Concretely, MCG \citep{mcg} considers the data consistency from the perspective of the data manifold, where the manifold constrained gradient is proposed to let the correction lie on the data manifold.
+However, DPS \citep{dps} pinpoints that the projection operation in MCG is harmful to data consistency since it might cause the sampling path off the data manifold.
+Based on this, DPS \citep{dps} discards the projection step in the reverse process and estimates the posterior as:

-Following the above works, $\Pi$GDM~\cite{iigdm} further expands the Eq.~\ref{eq:DPS} to the unified form for the linear, non-linear, differentiable inverse problem with Moore-Penrose pseudoinverse $h^{\dagger}$ of degradation function $h$ as:
+Following the above works, $\Pi$GDM \citep{iigdm} further expands the Eq.~\ref{eq:DPS} to the unified form for the linear, non-linear, differentiable inverse problem with Moore-Penrose pseudoinverse $h^{\dagger}$ of degradation function $h$ as: